-Inspect a ladder before you use it.
+- Inspect a ladder before you use it.
 If the ladder is unsafe, don't use it.
-Look for wear and tear, loose rungs and defects.
-Use a ladder that will reach the work.
-An extension ladder should reach 3 feet above the work level.
-Move your ladder with your work.
+Look for wear and tear, loose rungs and defects. - Use a ladder that will reach the work.
+An extension ladder should reach three feet above the work level. - Move your ladder with your work.
 If both of your shoulders are extended outside the ladder while you are working, you are reaching too far.
-When using an extension ladder, use the "4-to-1" rule: For every 4 feet of height, move the bottom of the ladder 1 foot away from the wall.
-A ladder is pitched at the proper, safe angle if you can grasp a rung at shoulder height.

-Place your ladder on solid footing.
+When using an extension ladder, use the "4to-1" rule: For every four feet of height, move the bottom of the ladder one foot away from the wall.
+A ladder is pitched at the proper, safe angle if you can grasp a rung at should height. - Place your ladder on solid footing.
 If there is a danger of the ladder moving while you work, tie it down.
 If there is a danger that the ladder will be hit, barricade it.
-If the feet of the ladder are not level, dig the ground out under one foot with the claw of a hammer rather than raise one foot with blocks.

-Never use an aluminum ladder in the vicinity of electrical lines and never use a ladder outdoors during inclement weather or on very windy days.

-Carry tools and materials in proper carrying devices and keep your hands free for climbing.
-When climbing, always face the ladder.
+If the feet of the ladder are not level, dig the ground out under one foot with the claw of a hammer rather than one foot with blocks. - Never use an aluminum ladder in the vicinity of electrical lines and never use a ladder outdoors during inclement weather or on very windy days. - Carry tools and materials in proper carrying devices and keep your hands free for climbing.
+When climbing, always face the ladder. - Never stand on the top two rungs of a ladder.